chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 Despite rotating all protocol identifiers beneath TLS, a static session identifier makes packet linkability trivial.
-Thus, a strict, yet safe rule for removing packet linkability is to rotate all identifiers in unison.
+Thus, a strict, yet safe rule for removing packet linkability is to rotate all linked identifiers in unison.
 Unfortunately, this strategy is problematic in practice.
 It would imply terminating active connections whenever an identifier changes (otherwise, linkability remains trivial).
-If MAC addresses are rotated on a regular basis, e.g., every 15 minutes, then connection lifetimes are bounded by this window.
+If MAC addresses are rotated on a regular basis, e.g., every 15 minutes, then connection lifetimes would be limited to this window.

 Moreover, there are multiple dimensions along which identifiers may be linked: in time, as identifiers are used and re-used by senders, and space, as identifiers are duplicated across multiple disjoint